Infinite Reduction of Divisors on Metric Graphs

-\begin{theorem} (Luo) Let $\Gamma$ be a metric graph and $D$ be a divisor on $\Gamma$ such that $D(p)\geq0$ for all $p \in \Gamma$ with $p\neq q$.
+\begin{theorem}[Luo \cite{Luo}, Theorem 2.14] Let $\Gamma$ be a metric graph and $D$ be a divisor on $\Gamma$ such that $D(p)\geq0$ for all $p \in \Gamma$ with $p\neq q$.
 The reduction of $D$ with respect to $q$ by maximal legal firings obtained from Dhar's algorithm terminates after a finite number of iterations. \end{theorem}

-\begin{proof} Take $D$ with deg$(D)=0$ and $D(p)\geq 0$ for all $p\neq q$.
+\begin{proof} Let $\#E(\Gamma)$ be the number of edges in $\Gamma$ and without loss generality take $D$ to be a divisor which has 0 total chips.
 We proceed by double induction on $\#E(\Gamma)$ and $- D(q)$, i.e., induction on $k =\#E(\Gamma)-D(q)$.
 We will restrict our attention to the set $S$ of edges adjacent to $q$.
-Observe that for any edge $e$ in $S$ which has a chip, the closest chip $p$ in $e$ to $q$ will never leave $e$ (although chips in $e$ further away from $q$ may).
+First observe that for any edge $e$ in $S$ which has a chip, the closest chip $p$ in $e$ to $q$ will never leave $e$, although chips in $e$ further away from $q$ may.
+This is because when the fire burns from $q$, it will always reach $p$.
 If $p$ does eventually reach $q$, then we may induct on $k$.
-Also, if every edge in $S$ contains a chip, $q$ will receive a chip on the next iteration of the algorithm and we may again induct on $k$.
+Also, if every edge in $S$ contains a chip, on the next iteration of the algorithm, the fire will burn from $q$ and be stopped by precisely these edges.
+Hence, these chips will be fired towards $q$, which will receive a chip and we may again induct on $k$.
 Therefore, we may assume that there exists an edge in $S$ which will never receive a chip.